 NFTs aren’t bought and sold with Great British Pounds or US Dollars.
 You can put your Euros away too.
 An NFT can only be purchased with cryptocurrency.

 The majority of the current NFTs are part of the Ethereum blockchain, which is one type of cryptocurrency.
 You won’t receive pounds or pence if you create an NFT and sell it on the Ethereum blockchain.
 You’ll be paid in ETH.

 A blockchain is the community of investors and traders related to that particular cryptocurrency.
-Every user has their profile on the blockchain, which contains their purchase history.
+Every user has a profile—which contains their purchase history—on the blockchain.